Department : Counseling Center

 Interview process description:

-The Training Director is responsible for the initail screening of applicants, in which applicants who fail to meet minimum criteria or who raise serious concerns are identified and removed from the applicant pool in order to increase the efficiency of the selection process.
-The Training Director then assigns the remaining cases to two members of the Internship Selection Commitee (typically a senior staff member and junior staff member or doctoral intern) for a thorough review.
-The Internship Selection Committee meets to discuss all the applicants.
-All applicants will be contacted by Deccember 1st to inform them of their status and invite appropriate applicants to interviews.
+The Training Director (TD) is responsible for the initial screening of applicants.
+Applicants who fail to meet minimum criteria or who raise serious concerns are identified and removed from the applicant pool to increase the efficiency of the selection process.
+The TD then assigns the remaining cases to two members of the Internship Selection Committee (typically a senior staff member and junior staff member or doctoral intern) for a thorough review.
+After all applications have been reviewed by its assigned readers, the committee meets to make further selection decisions and determine which applicants will be invited to interview.
+The TD contacts the remaining candidates by December 9th, 2024 to inform them of their status and invite selected applicants to interviews.

 How to obtain application info: Visit Website